(860) 539-5153

 HRSS is a Listed Patient Safety Organization(PSO)

 Hospital Rep Safety Solutions (HRSS) is a federally listed Patient Safety Organization (PSO) dedicated to enhancing patient safety by auditing, assessing, and reporting critical yet often unaddressed issues in surgical tray management by Medical Device Representatives (MDRs) in healthcare settings.
-As a component organ

 Reduce HAI's and SSI from Surgical Trays from Medical Device Representatives